kprpg/FunctionsOnContainersWithPEP/README.md

 **Test prior to deploying PEP and Private DNS Zones**

-Before making the various resources acessible only via PEP, do sanity tests.
+Before making the various resources acessible only via PEP, do some sanity tests.

 **Phase 5**